 RN to MSN

-Registered Nurses with an Associate’s Degree or Diploma in Nursing are eligible to apply directly to Carolina Nursing’s Master’s Program.
+Beginning fall 2019, registered Nurses with an Associate’s Degree or Diploma in Nursing are eligible to apply directly to Carolina Nursing’s online Health Care Leadership and Administration (HCLA) MSN Program.

 Registered nurses must complete 51 college-level credits including specific pre-nursing courses prior to enrollment in the master’s program.
-(Applicants must have completed all prerequisites by the January application deadline.)
+(Applicants must have completed all prerequisites by the start of the program.)

 Applicants must meet admissions requirements of the University’s Graduate School as well as the School of Nursing’s requirements for master’s applicants.
 Due to course sequencing, RN-MSN applicants are only admitted for fall term matriculation.

 Registered nurse applicants will complete the integrated online Graduate School/MSN Application, having a minimum GPA of 2.75 on a 4.0 scale (using only courses that comprise the 51 pre-requisite course credits) is expected.
 Additionally, applicants must also have minimally one year clinical experience as a Registered Nurse prior to the application deadline.

 The RN-MSN Health Care Leadership and Administration fall 2021 cohort requires minimum enrollment of 20 full-time equivalency (FTE) students to operate.